Cullompton: Paper making

 The first paper mill in Cullompton dates from 1729, with mills being set up near by at Hele and Higher Kensham in 1767, at Lower Kensahm c1788 and Langford c 1788.
 These would have been small water-powered vat mills, where paper was made by hand, generally by women and children.
 Records show that the mill in Cullompton was owned by a Mr Simon Mills in 1757 and was taken over by a Mr Theodore Dart in 1799.
 There followed a number of different owners of whom one of the most significant was Albert Reed who purchased the mill in 1883.
 His brother, William Reed, established a partnership with a Mr C King Smith.

 The Reed & Smith group (which acquired New Taplow Mill in 1950) became one of the biggest papermakers in the UK.
 A Fourdrinier machine was installed in 1892 and continued to make paper at Higher Kings until about 1972.
 A new machine was built in 1956 to make blue sugar bags and other products, and has been modified over the years to make different grades of paper and card.
-St Regis acquired Higher Kings in the early 1980s and since then the mill has diversified into making a wide range of recycled coloured papers and boards.
+St Regis acquired Higher Kings in the early 1980s and since then the mill has diversified into making a wide range of recycled coloured papers and card.
 It is now owned by Asia File Corporation.